Prostitution in France: Public opinion

 a polling organization, has carried out several surveys on prostitution in France.
 A 2002 telephone survey analyzed French attitudes about prostitution.
 64% of respondents said that prostitution was "a degrading practice for the image and the dignity of the woman (or the man)".
-66% of those questioned favored the re-opening of the maisons closes (brothels - see Maisons closes, below), 37% wanted the clients to be criminalized, 22% wanted the prostitutes to be criminalized and 33% wanted all forms of prostitution to be illegal.
+66% of those questioned favored the re-opening of the maisons closes (brothels – see Maisons closes, below), 37% wanted the clients to be criminalized, 22% wanted the prostitutes to be criminalized and 33% wanted all forms of prostitution to be illegal.
 When analyzed and broken down by age and gender, the survey showed that some people gave contradictory answers: For example, some people appeared to favor both the re-opening of the maisons (brothels) and the interdiction of all forms of prostitution (probably believing that both solutions would work, as the survey showed that most people were dissatisfied with the existing legal situation).
 Older people and men were more accepting of the idea of having legalized brothels.

 In the 2006 poll, only 14% thought prostitution should be illegal.

 Poll results reported in 2010 gave 59% in favor of re-opening of the brothels, and 10% opposed.

 Liberalization is opposed by abolitionist groups such as Mouvement du Nid.

 Expert opinion

-In May 2011, the seventh anniversary of the introduction of the LSI, Médecins du Monde released a very critical report on the effect of the law, and called for its repeal.
+In May 2011, the seventh anniversary of the introduction of the LSI, Médecins du Monde released a very critical report on the poor access to healthcare for prostitutes.